m760622/ARKit_App_Plane_and_balls/README.md

 # ARKit-App-Plane-and-balls

-That's simple ARKit app which can give you opportunity to take a look on the plain and create the objects there (balls).
+That's simple ARKit app which can give you opportunity to take a look on the plain in the your area and create the objects there (balls).

 <br></br>
 1.Like 3D model was used standart Plane template.